kataw/kataw/test/__snapshot__/parser/statements/block/gen/block_with_invalid_array/I_switch_to_this_or_another_of_this_parser_while_I_run_for_I_want.md

 ✖ Expected a `;` - start: 3, end: 8
 ✖ 'try' expected - start: 3, end: 8
 ✖ Expected a `;` - start: 11, end: 18
+✖ The parser expected to find a '}' to match the '{' token here - start: 21, end: 26
 ✖ Expected a `;` - start: 26, end: 29
 ✖ Expected a `;` - start: 29, end: 37
 ✖ Expected a `;` - start: 37, end: 40